Published in honor of National Higher Education Day, June 6, 2026

 Found Search Marketing turns 20 this June, and higher ed has been part of our story from the beginning.
 Back then, recruiting students meant direct mail, college fairs, broad keyword search ads, and brochure-style websites.
 Targeting was demographic, attribution was rough, and a 'lead' was a form fill.

 - The funnel is wider and noisier.
-Prospective students touch a dozen channels before filling out an inquiry form, researching for months across TikTok, Reddit, YouTube, and AI chat tools before a school enters their consideration set.
+Prospective students touch a dozen channels, researching for months across TikTok, Reddit, YouTube, and AI chat tools before a school enters their consideration set.

 - Privacy changed the data game.
-Cookie deprecation, signal loss, and stricter consent rules mean first-party data is now the most valuable asset a school has.
+Cookie deprecation and stricter consent rules have turned first-party data into an institutional asset.

 - Platforms got smarter, and more closed.
-Major ad platforms have pushed agencies toward automated bidding, with less manual control but more reach if you feed them the right inputs.
+Major ad platforms increasingly favor automated bidding with fewer manual controls.

 - Students behave like consumers.
-They expect Amazon-level personalization, instant answers, and proof of outcomes before they ever request information.
+They expect Amazon-level personalization and full outcome transparency.

 The Current State of Enrollment and Recruitment

-The macro picture for higher ed marketing right now is intense.
-The Pell Grant program, which has helped low-income students cover college costs for 50+ years, is facing a multi-billion-dollar shortfall, putting financial aid messaging back at the center of recruitment strategy.
-MBA programs are slashing tuition.
-For-profit colleges are operating under political pressure.
-And AI tools are reshaping how students choose schools.
+Higher education faces real pressure.
+The Pell Grant program is facing a multi-billion-dollar shortfall, putting financial aid messaging back at the center of recruitment strategy.
+MBA programs are slashing tuition, for-profit colleges are navigating political scrutiny and AI tools are reshaping how students choose schools.

-For marketers, that translates into a much more discerning prospect, with higher expectations and shorter patience.
+For higher ed marketers, this translates into a much more discerning prospect, with higher expectations and shorter patience.

-“One of the biggest trends in higher ed marketing is that prospective students are behaving more like informed consumers than ever before.
-They expect personalized experiences, clear outcomes, and fast access to information.
-For us, that means adapting campaigns around intent signals, simplifying conversion paths, and focusing heavily on performance data so our clients can connect with the right students at the right time.”
+“Prospective students are behaving more like informed consumers than ever before.
+For our team at Found, that means adapting campaigns around intent signals, simplifying conversion paths, and focusing heavily on performance data so our higher ed clients can connect with the right students at the right time.”

 How To Stay Ahead of Platform Shifts & Focus On Student Recruitment

-“Algorithms now target based on data within their own ecosystems, eliminating the controls we used to rely on.
-If you fight the algorithm and resist this shift, you’ll struggle.
-If you embrace it, you’ll succeed by optimizing conversion signals, refining creative, and strengthening your data infrastructure.”
+“Algorithms target based on data within their own ecosystems, eliminating the controls we used to rely on.
+If targeting is now internal to the algorithm, your role changes.
+It's less about selecting your audience and more about engineering it.
+Embrace that shift by optimizing conversion signals, refining creative, and strengthening your data infrastructure.”

-2. Remain curious and challenge assumptions.
+2. Remain curious and challenge assumptions about your audience.
 When marketers rely on historical “ideal student” profiles, sampling bias can unintentionally create an infinite loop of self-reinforcement issues.
-This puts campaigns at risk for overrepresenting those segments and overlooking emerging groups that don’t fit the ideal student profile.
+This puts campaigns at risk for overrepresenting those segments and overlooking emerging groups that don't fit the ideal student profile.
+Audience engineering is your competitive advantage.

-For one of Found’s higher ed clients, historical performance data had long guided program-level targeting.
-When Advantage+ Audiences were integrated, this reinforcement loop was disrupted, allowing the platform’s machine learning to explore beyond the student archetype.
-The expanded reach uncovered a valuable new audience of adult learners who wanted to return to school.
+We saw this with one of our higher ed clients, whose historical performance data had long guided program-level targeting.
+When Advantage+ Audiences were integrated, this reinforcement loop was disrupted, allowing the platform's machine learning to explore a new audience beyond the legacy student archetype.
+The audience was always there.
+The old data just couldn't see it.

 It's a real shift in how Meta wants advertisers to run campaigns, and it's happening across every channel right now.
 All of them are pushing more decisions into the algorithm and asking advertisers for cleaner audience inputs in return.